andsoandso/ds/README.md

         >>> iterate(lambda x: (2.5*x)*(1-x), -.1, 5)
         [-0.275, -0.8765624999999999, -4.1123107910156245, -52.558527082297935, -7037.393240357359]

-Find the fixed pointsi seeding from [-1, -.1, 0.01, .5, 1].
+Find fixed pointsi seeding from [-1, -.1, 0.01, .5, 1].

         >>> from ds.discrete import fixed_points
         >>> set([dis.fn.fixed_point(lambda x: (2.5*x)*(1-x), xs) for xs in [-1, -.1, 0.01, .5, 1]])
         set([0.0, 0.60000000000000009])

-Are they stable (within a neighborhood of 0.1)?
+Are they stable?
+The neighborhood is 0.1.

         >>> from ds.discrete import is_stable
         >>> is_stable(lambda x: (2.5*x)*(1-x), 0, 0.1)